We do it all the time. We surprise someone with a bunch of bright yellow flowers to cheer them up.

 From the origin of a flower’s name to its distinctive characteristics and rich mythology, flowers are infused with symbolism and meaning.

-language – the language of flowers.
+whole new language – the language of flowers.

 Heather’s scientific name, “Calluna vulgaris,” comes from